-This study has been reviewed by the National Research Ethics Service Committee [name] and has been given a favourable ethical opinion.
+This study has been reviewed by the National Research Ethics Service Committee (South Central - Oxford A) and has been given a favourable ethical opinion.
 A Research Ethics Committee is an independent group of people who review research to protect participants' interests.